-In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to keep tap water safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations also establish limits for contaminants in bottled water, which must provide the same protection for public health.